mviereck/x11docker/README.md

 List of optional needed packages on host: `xpra` `xserver-xephyr` `xclip` `kaptain` `pulseaudio` `virtualgl` `xserver-xorg-legacy`
 (This for debian, other distros may have different package names).

-- `xpra`:  option `--xpra`, showing single applications on your host display
+- `xpra`:  option `--xpra`, showing single applications on your host display.
+It is recommend to use latest version from https://www.xpra.org
 - `xserver-xephyr`:  option `--xephyr`, showing desktops on your host display
 - `xclip`:  option `--clipboard`, sharing clipboard with Xephyr or core X11
 - `pulseaudio`:  option `--pulseaudio`, sound/audio support